A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

 is too large in its argument by a factor of $\sqrt{3}$.}

-which immediately shows the usefulness of expressing the arbitrary coordinate $\xi$ in the form written in Eq.~(\ref{r(0)}), because it allows Eq.~(\ref{t_int}) to be solved explicitly for $r(\tau,\xi)$.
-Therefore, without loss of generality, we define a new coordinate $\chi\equiv{f(\xi)}$, which is orthogonal to $\tau$ and exists on $-\tau\leq\chi\leq\infty$.
-This has no effect on the eventual form of the metric we will derive, due to the chain rule, but allows for a neater calculation.
-As such, we immediately have the useful result,
+which immediately shows the usefulness of rescaling the $r(0)$ as in Eq.~(\ref{r(0)}), since it allows Eq.~(\ref{t_int}) to be solved explicitly for $r(\tau,\chi)$.
+As such, we immediately have the useful result (cf.\ Eq.~(\ref{rtau})),

 The transformation, $t(\tau,\chi)$, may then be calculated from